AutoViML/Auto_ViML/README.md

 You don't have to tell Auto_ViML whether it is a Regression or Classification problem.

 ## Tips for using Auto_ViML:
-1. For Classification problems and imbalanced classes, choose scoring_parameter="balanced_accuracy".
+1. `scoring_parameter`: For Classification problems and imbalanced classes, choose scoring_parameter="balanced_accuracy".
 It works better.
-2. For Imbalanced Classes (<5% samples in rare class), choose "Imbalanced_Flag"=True.
+2. `Imbalanced_Flag`: For Imbalanced Classes (<5% samples in rare class), choose "Imbalanced_Flag"=True.
 You can also set this flag to True for Regression problems where the target variable might have skewed distributions.
-3. For Multi-Label dataset, the target input target variable can be sent in as a list of variables.
+3. `target`: For Multi-Label dataset, the target input target variable can be sent in as a list of variables.
-4. It is recommended that you first set Boosting_Flag=None to get a Linear model.
+4. `Boosting_Flag`: It is recommended that you first set Boosting_Flag=None to get a Linear model.
 Once you understand that, then you can try to set Boosting_Flag=False to get a Random Forest model.
 Finally, try Boosting_Flag=True to get an XGBoost model.
 This is the order that we recommend in order to use Auto_ViML.
-5. Finally try Boosting_Flag="CatBoost" to get a complex but high performing model.
+Finally try Boosting_Flag="CatBoost" to get a complex but high performing model.
-6. Binning_Flag=True improves a CatBoost model since it adds to the list of categorical vars in data
+5. `Binning_Flag`: Binning_Flag=True improves a CatBoost model since it adds to the list of categorical vars in data
-7. KMeans_featurizer=True works well in NLP and CatBoost models since it creates cluster variables
+6. `KMeans_featurizer`: KMeans_featurizer=True works well in NLP and CatBoost models since it creates cluster variables
-8. Add_Poly=3 improves certain models where there is date-time or categorical and numeric variables
+7. `Add_Poly`: Add_Poly=3 improves certain models where there is date-time or categorical and numeric variables
-9. feature_reduction=True is the default and works best.
+8. `feature_reduction`: feature_reduction=True is the default and works best.
 But when you have <10 features in data, set it to False
-10. Do not use Stacking_Flag=True with Linear models since your results may not look great.
+9. `Stacking_Flag`: Do not set Stacking_Flag=True with Linear models since your results may not look great.
-11. Use Stacking_Flag=True only for complex models and as a last step with Boosting_Flag=True or CatBoost
+10. `Stacking_Flag`: Use Stacking_Flag=True only for complex models and as a last step with Boosting_Flag=True or CatBoost
-12. Always set hyper_param ="RS" as input since it runs faster than GridSearchCV and gives better results!
+11. `hyper_param`: Leave hyper_param ="RS" as input since it runs faster than GridSearchCV and gives better results unless you have a small data set and can afford to spend time on hyper tuning.
-13. KMeans_Featurizer=True does not work well for small data sets.
+12. `KMeans_Featurizer`: KMeans_Featurizer=True does not work well for small data sets.
 Use it for data sets > 10,000 rows.
-14. Finally Auto_ViML is meant to be a baseline or challenger solution to your data set.
+13. `Final thoughts`: Finally Auto_ViML is meant to be a baseline or challenger solution to your data set.
 So use it for making quick models that you can compare against or in Hackathons.
 It is not meant for production!

 ## API